-Bratislava, Slovakia – After listing the Czech Republic’s most resounding achievements, the time has come to take a closer look at its neighbour’s: Slovakia, Central Europe’s smallest country, skilfully concealed behind its high peaks and inconspicuous charm, nevertheless tops the charts in a number of noteworthy – and sometimes startling – areas.
-Here’s our top five.
+Bratislava, Slovakia – After listing the Czech Republic’s most resounding achievements, the time has come to take a closer look at its neighbour’s: Slovakia, Central Europe’s smallest country, skillfully concealed behind its high peaks and inconspicuous charm, nevertheless tops the charts in a number of noteworthy – and sometimes startling – areas.
+Here’s our top five of what Slovaks do better than anyone else.

 1. Making cars